Updated: 10/20/18 | October 20th, 2018

 Overall, I did a good job of keeping my costs around $79 USD per day.
 Granted, it was a lot of work.
 I relied heavily on the sharing economy (see below) and cooking my own food.
 Being able to hike and visit free attractions also helped, though in wintertime when you have to pay to ski, this might not be the case.
 Having spent a few days in Zurich in the past, I didn’t feel the need to eat out a lot (and I don’t drink coffee) so I was happy to eat my own food versus ordering expensive restaurant food.
 Alcohol cost a fair bit (11% of my budget) but there was no way I was going to Interlaken without partying in the famous Balmers (also the only hostel I stayed in the entire time).

 My biggest mistake was not paying attention to the fact I was flying in and out of Zurich.
 Since I went from Zurich to Geneva to Zurich, that meant I doubled back, costing me an extra 100 CHF in train tickets!
 This was such as stupid mistake, and I still kick myself for it.
 I mean, how could I miss such a simple thing?!
 If I had gone one way, I would have saved a substantial amount of money and significantly lowered my average spending.
 Always pay attention to your direction to save money on transportation.
 It’s a hard and fast rule of mine and I completely messed up.

-Here are a few high-impact ways to save big money, still have fun, and avoid being wasteful:
+Here are seven high-impact ways to save big money in Switzerland: